shubham1chawla/the-strategists-remastered/predictions/README.md

 - MLFlow tracking directory for saving metadata and machine learning models' pickle files.

 > [!IMPORTANT]
-> You may not need to manually create a directory for MLFlow, since it automatically creates one, however, you will
+> You will not need to manually create a directory for MLFlow, since it automatically creates one, however, you will
 > need to create a directory either for the history data or legacy predictions data, and have `JSONL` or `CSV` files
 > present in there, respectively, for the Predictions API to work.
+>
 > If you don't have the history or legacy predictions data to train the model, start the _StrategistsService_ with
-> either predictions feature disabled, or disable the training and inferring features, while keeping the exporting of
+> either predictions feature disabled, while keeping the exporting of history data enabled to start collecting the
-> history data enabled to start collecting the necessary data to train the model in the future.
-Refer to _StrategistsService_'s [README](../server/README.md) to learn more about to disable predictions or use different
+> necessary data to train the model in the future.
+Refer to _StrategistsService_'s [README](../server/README.md) to
+> learn more about to disable predictions.

-> strategies.
+> [!NOTE]
+> If you are switching between running the game from _Docker_ and your local setup, and vice versa you will need to
+> delete the `mlflow` directory in the `resources` folder to fix any path-related issues.

 ## Setup